May 13, 2021

 Every warehouse worker has the right to a safe working environment and should be able to rely on their employer to mitigate hazards and prevent on-the-job injuries.
 With that said, accidents can happen at any time—especially when large companies fail to take steps to prevent them.

-Should you sustain an on-the-job injury while working in a warehouse, The Law Offices of Nathaniel F. Hansford, LLC is ready to stand in your corner and help you get your life back on track.
+Should you sustain an on-the-job injury while working in a warehouse, Hansford McDaniel – Workers’ Compensation Attorneys is ready to stand in your corner and help you get your life back on track.
 We have the skills, experience, and knowledge of the law you need to obtain maximum benefits.